dvklopfenstein/pmidcite/README.md

 <img src="doc/images/Search_Features_GS_v_PubMed.png" alt="Google Scholar vs PubMed" width="600"/>
 </p>

-### PubMed implements all five Boeker criteria [[6]](#references):
+### PubMed implements all of Boeker's criteria and Google Scholar does not [[6]](#references):

 In late October 2013, Boeker et al. recommended that a scientific search interface contain five integrated search criteria.
-The 2013 Boeker guidance [[6]](#references) greatly influenced the Gusenbauer study [[4]](#references), which expanded the Boeker list from five search criteria to twenty-seven for their study of twenty-eight search tools.

-The requirements for search interfaces are mandatory not only for structured scientific literature retrieval like systematic reviews, but also in any research that needs to provide a comprehensive literature review [[6]](#references).
-We add "Forward citation search" to the Boeker list to evaluate the extremely popular Google Scholar (GS) implementation of this feature through its ubiquitously featured "Cited by N" links against the PubMed implementation and compare PubMed and GS's support for the search tools below using the 2013 foundational Boeker advice [[6]](#references).

-Command-line users can immediately augment their PubMed search results using the *pmidcite* scripts and library, which download citation data from the
-National Institutes of Health Open Citation Collection (NIH-OCC) database using NIH's "iCite" Application Programming Interface (API).
-We have found PubMed plus NIH-OCC citation data combined using *pmidcite* is a "Better" experience than using Google Scholar if your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli).
+If your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), PubMed plus NIH-OCC citation data combined using *pmidcite* is a "Better" experience than using Google Scholar, even with its highly popular "*Cited by N*" implementation of the forward citation search.

 ## What is in PubMed?